pdp2/hi/README.md

 ## Writing

-Run the watch script, which watches files in the `./posts` folder and triggers a build by running:
+Run the watch script, which watches files in the `./posts` folder and triggers a build, by running:

 ```
 scripts/watch